 You can amend your retirement age if it is not suitable for you.
-It will be set at age 65 (or your State Pension Age for auto-enrolled members).
+It will be set at age 65 automatically if you don't make a choice.

 How much to contribute See Step 2 page 16

 You can increase your contributions if you wish.
 If you don't, your contributions will be paid into your pension account at the rate shown in your summary leaflet.